 What Are the Best Facebook Ad Targeting Options?

 What makes Facebook Ads so powerful is the vast number of targeting options to choose from.
-Depending on your advertising goals and target audience, you will use different targeting options.
+Depending on the advertising goals of your Facebook marketing strategy and target audience, you will use different targeting options.
 We’ve asked the experts for their best Facebook Ad targeting advice to create our article on The Top 25 Facebook Ad Targeting Options.

 How Much Does It Cost to Advertise on Facebook?